dbsxfz/FBMAD/README.md

 # FBMAD
-Code for the article 'A Function-aware Mimic Defense Theory and its Practice' submitted to CHINA COMMUNICATIONS
+Code for the article 'A Function-aware Mimic Defense Theory and its Practice' accepted by CHINA COMMUNICATIONS